Click to go back to top of page

 Sizes: Small

-SOLD OUT SMOOTH SUMAC 10 feet Moderate Good-Excellent Low Moderate 5000- 8000
+SMOOTH SUMAC 10 feet Moderate Good-Excellent Low Moderate 5000- 8000

 Rhus glabra This native shrub is extremely drought resistant and the leaves turn a bright red in the fall.
 More than thirty bird species and deer use the fruit as winter food.
 It serves as good ground cover for small mammals.
 It has low calcium carbonate tolerance and no salinity tolerance.
 The optimum soil pH is 5.3 to 7.5.
 It is shade intolerant.
 Hardiness zones are 5 through 8 at elevations between 5000 and 8000 feet.
 The width is between 10 and 15 feet.
 Pest Problems: None serious.
 Suggested Uses: reclamation, erosion control and wildlife plantings.